 The department head transmits a recommendation to the College Sabbatical Review Committee by October 15.
-If the department head/chair/director is submitting an application for sabbatical leave, s/he shall not provide a recommendation/endorsement concerning his/her application.
+If the department head/chair/director is submitting an application for sabbatical leave, they shall not provide a recommendation/endorsement concerning their application.

 Each College Sabbatical Review Committee will evaluate the proposals submitted within that college and transmit their recommendations, together with an assessment of the relative merits of the proposals, to the respective college dean by November 5.